aws-samples/eks-workshop/content/beginner/190_efs/efs-csi-driver.md

 On Amazon EKS, the open-source [EFS Container Storage Interface (CSI)](https://github.com/kubernetes-sigs/aws-efs-csi-driver) driver is used to manage the attachment of Amazon EFS volumes to Kubernetes Pods.

 ## Deploy EFS CSI Driver

-We are going to deploy the driver from the official csi driver repo:
+We are going to deploy the driver using the stable release:

 ```
 kubectl apply -k "github.com/kubernetes-sigs/aws-efs-csi-driver/deploy/kubernetes/overlays/stable/?ref=release-1.0"
 ```